Individual Learning Journey Portfolios

 It is a framework for providing tamariki (children's) early learning and development within a sociocultural context.

 It emphasises the learning partnership between kaiako (teachers), parents, and whānau/families.
-Kaiako (teachers) weave an holistic curriculum in response to tamariki (children's) learning and development in the early childhood setting and the wider context of the child's world.
+Kaiako (teachers) weave an holistic curriculum in response the learning and development of tamariki in the early childhood setting and the wider context of the child's world.

 Learning Stories - what are they and why are the important?